OpenLXP/openlxp-xss/README.md

    - `Schema Name` Schema file title
    - `Schema IRI` Schema files corresponding IRI
-   - `Schema File` Upload the Schema file in the required format
+   - `Schema File` Upload the Schema file in the required format(JSON)
    - `Status` Select if the Schema is Published or Retired
    - `Major version` Add the Major value of the schema version
    - `Minor Version` Add the Minor value of the schema version
    - `Patch Version` Add the Patch version number of the schema

+Note :  On uploading the schema file in the required format to the schema ledger the creation of corresponding term set, linked child term set and terms process is triggered.

 3.  **Add Transformation Ledger:**